sequence-sh/NuixConnector/README.md

 # Sequence® Nuix Connector

-[Reductech Sequence®](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.
+[Sequence®](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.

-The Sequence Nuix Connector allows users to automate Forensic workflows using [Nuix Workstation](https://www.nuix.com/products/nuixworkstation)
+The Nuix Connector allows users to automate forensic workflows using [Nuix Workstation](https://www.nuix.com/products/nuixworkstation)

 This connector has `Steps` to: